hopitas/webwet/README.md

 Software NEEDS to be in webwet folder at your root www dir, because that's where arduino is trying to look for it!

 Web software needs basic LAMP installation.
 Database arduino.sql needs to be imported to mysql.
+Raspberry pi need arduino package to be able to use arduinos serial interface.
+I had to reboot the rpi to get  the connection working (probably loaded some modules during reboot).

+Python script needs python-serial library.

 Default username: admin
 password: